 January 26, 2021 - Legislation On Renaming Delegate Rip Sullivan introduced HB 1854 earlier this month.
 The bill, if passed, will give Arlington County the authority to rename the portion of US 29 located within the County's boundaries.
 Matt Weinstein, Working Group Chair, and Katie Cristol, Arlington Board Member, testified in favor of the bill on January 22nd in front of the Virginia House of Delegates Transportation Committee Subcommittee.
 The full Transportation Committee passed the bill by a vote of 13-7 today and the entire House of Delegates is expected to vote on the bill on Friday, January 29 or Monday, February 1.
 The legislation can be reviewed here.

 January 15, 2021 - Update On the Lovings After LHA's renaming process concluded, the Arlington County Board connected with Peggy Loving, daughter of Mildred and Richard Loving.
 Peggy and her family expressed opposition to Lee Highway utilizing their (grand)parents’ names.
 Given this information, the County Board strongly recommends that the new name for Lee Highway not be Mildred & Richard Loving Avenue.
-John M. Langston Boulevard, however, continues to be a very strong second choice of the Working Group, particularly given Langston's deep connection to Arlington (the Langston School & Community Center) and the State of Virginia (John M. Langston was the first Black Congressman from the State of Virginia).
+John M. Langston Boulevard, however, continues to be a very strong and meaningful second choice of the Working Group, particularly given Langston's deep connection to Arlington (the Langston School & Community Center) and the State of Virginia (John M. Langston was the first Black Congressman from the State of Virginia).

 January 13, 2021 - Fairfax County Beginning A Renaming Process The Fairfax County Board of Supervisors began a community engagement process in early December to rename 157 locations named after Confederate leaders, including Lee Highway.
 It is LHA's understanding that the renaming process will involve community stakeholders engaging in a process somewhat similar to the Lee Highway renaming process and that the goal would be to come up with a name that would work for both Arlington and Fairfax.
 We are hopeful that the Fairfax Board of Supervisors would want to consider the Working Group On Renaming Lee Highway's naming recommendations along with whatever the Fairfax working group ultimately recommends.
 It is expected for Fairfax to formally launch their renaming process in the next few months.